 Online education is continuing to make gains in the overall education market.
 In fact, more than 6.7 million students (approximately one third of higher ed enrollment) took at least one online course during the fall of 2011, according to a report from the Babson Survey Research Group.

 Schools appear to be responding to the demand.
-The number of exclusively online degree programs nearly doubled from 32.5% to 62.4% in 2012, according to the report.
+The number of online degree programs nearly doubled from 32.5% to 62.4% in 2012, according to the report.

-While online programs continue to gain popularity among students, the quality of programs varies significantly across institutions.
+While online degree programs continue to gain popularity among students, the quality of programs varies significantly across institutions.
 With so many variables, it can become overwhelming to know what makes an online program a worthwhile investment.
 This guide will help students begin their research.

 Determining the quality of a college or university can be a challenge.
 Fortunately, accreditation is one way to ensure a program meets an important industry-standard measure of quality.
 Generally speaking, accreditation ensures a school, program or degree has a qualified faculty, high-quality courses and a plan for continued improvement.